-Although embellishments beyond the text are entirely optional, many stitchers choose to illuminate their panels.
-Restricted to only 7 colours of embroidery floss, the scholarly interpretation of their verses, creativity, and sheer zest fill us with amazement.
-A number of accomplished artists have also contributed illumination designs that we format for counted cross-stitch, further adding to the beauty and meaning of this artistic legacy project.
+Although embellishments beyond the text were entirely optional, many stitchers chose to illuminate their panels.
+Restricted to only 7 colours of embroidery floss, the scholarly interpretation of their verses, creativity, and sheer zest continue to fill us with amazement.
+A number of accomplished artists also contributed illumination designs that we formatted for counted cross-stitch, further adding to the beauty and meaning of this artistic legacy project.

 See more of these wonderful artworks: June 2020 and previous-slide-shows-and-newsletters/